dirajkumar/sublime-apex-snippets/README.md

 You can locate your Sublime Text `Packages` directory by using the menu item `Preferences -> Browse Packages...`.

-While inside the `Packages` directory, clone the theme repository using the command below:
+While inside the `Packages` directory, clone the package repository using the command below:

     git clone https://github.com/dirajkumar/sublime-apex-snippets.git "Apex Snippets"